-The labor market in Puerto Rico provides less return to education than the overall U.S. market.
-First, earnings for workers at each education level are significantly lower in Puerto Rico.
+Earnings for workers at each education level are lower in Puerto Rico.
 Workers of all education levels in the 50 states earned at least twice as much as those in Puerto Rico; college graduates earned more than 2.6 times as much.